scottlamb/moonfire-nvr/guide/schema.md

 ### Procedure

-First ensure there is sufficient space available for three copies of the SQLite database:
+First ensure there is sufficient space available for four copies of the SQLite database:

    # the primary copy, which will be upgraded